Newsletter

 Sustainable – In Your Bank Account

 Another point on sustainability, make sure you have a sustainable relationship with your grape buyer.
 With that in mind let’s take a quick look at high points in many grape purchase agreements.
-Per a recent article from Allied Grape Growers it is estimated that nearly 95% of California wine grape sales are contracted using agreements created for wineries and drafted by attorneys.
+Per a recent article from Allied Grape Growers, they estimate that nearly 95% of California wine grape sales are under contract using agreements created for wineries and drafted by attorneys.

 Grape Purchase Agreement Highlights